dfst/deepforge/docs/walkthrough/creating-operations.rst

     :align: center
     :scale: 50%

-Using the gray plus icon, pointers to resources can be added to the operation.
+Using the gray plus icon, referencess to resources can be added to the operation.
 These resources will usually be some form of neural network.
 As with inputs and outputs, any number of resources can be added to an operation.

 .. figure:: images/train-cifar-io.png
     :align: center